railsuser2014/openobject-doc-book-en/5/5_14_Stock/5_14_Stock_mvts.rst

    Notice however that the default unit of measure and the purchase unit of measure have to be in the same category.
    Only the sales unit of measure may be in a different category.

-   This is very useful in the agro-food industry, for example: you sell ham by the piece but invoice by the Kg.
+   This is very useful in the agro-food industry, for example: you sell ham by the piece, but invoice by the Kg.
    A weighing operation is needed before invoicing the customer.